-[See Emergent Bilingual Students on page 53 and Special Programs on page 95.]
+[See Emergent Bilingual Students and Special Programs.]

 A Student with Physical or Mental Impairments Protected under Section 504

 A student with a physical or mental impairment that substantially limits a major life activity, as defined by law - and who does not otherwise qualify for special education services - may qualify for protections under Section 504 of the Rehabilitation Act.